 Following animal protein, all Savour Life dog food recipes have peas and tapioca.
 Let’s unpack what that means:

 This legume has a low glycaemic index that won’t spike your dog’s blood sugar.
 Peas are also rich in vegetable protein and fibre, so many dog food manufacturers use it to bump up the protein percentage.
 In general, peas are a positive addition to dog food in moderate quantities, and infinitely better than corn or wheat.
 However, in recent times peas in dog food have been given a bad rep and linked to dangerous taurine deficiency and an enlarged heart.
 According to a new warning published by the FDA , a grain-free diet has been linked to taurine deficiency:

 In spite of the FDA warning, this research is still on its early stages.
-As of 2020, the cardiovascular symptoms might have less to do with peas and legumes, and instead be linked to the overall composition of the food.
+The cardiovascular symptoms might have less to do with peas and legumes, and instead be linked to the overall composition of the food.

 PRO TIP: "Several veterinary cardiologists across the country are in the process of evaluating the issue and have yet to draw a direct causal association among grain free diets, taurine deficiency, and DCM.
 There is enough suspicion for the FDA to issue a warning however, and that is significant." – DVM.
 MS. Patricia White